L3P3/lui/README.md

 ```

 By default, the body is used as the root element.
 You can also specify another one as the second argument to `init`.

+Optionally, static props to the root component can also be passed as a third argument.

 ### DOM templates